-Day 8 - Finding our Pace : Puente La Reina to Estella
+Day 8 - Finding our Pace on the Camino : Puente La Reina to Estella

 While much of today's trail meandered across the hillsides of the region, and either over or under the local highways and roadways, it also wove through fields and past vast hay stacks.
 I have to admit that given the heat as the day moved on, those sections of the trail which traversed towns or rural sections without tree canopies were hard on us.
 However, we were serenaded for much of the day by wonderful music from a fellow pilgrim who was playing his flute, which helped to make today's hike more enjoyable.